nation3/law/Constitution.linked.md

 a) Nation3 might acquire land on planet Earth or any other planet as deemed necessary.
 #) Nation3 might acquire sovereign land, land in Special Economic Zones, or land in other jurisdictions as deemed necessary.
 #) Nation3 might open local embassies in different jurisdictions.
+#) Nation3 and its Citizens have the right to defend themselves and others against invaders threatening Nation3's territorial integrity.

 ## Language
 English is the official language of Nation3.